David Berman (mobster)

-David Berman (1903 – June 16, 1957) was a Jewish-American organized crime figure active in Sioux City, Iowa, the Twin Cities, and the Las Vegas strip.
+David Berman (1903 – June 16, 1957) was a Jewish-American organized crime figure active in Sioux City, Iowa, the Twin Cities, and the Las Vegas Strip.
 He was a casino gambling pioneer in Las Vegas, where he was a partner with mobster Bugsy Siegel at the Flamingo Hotel.
 Berman died in 1957 during surgery.

 Early life

-Berman was born into a Jewish family in Odessa, Russian Empire.
+Berman was born into an Orthodox Jewish family in Odesa, Russian Empire.
 His father was a former rabbinical student who played the violin.
-When he was a young child, his father departed for America and settled in Ashley, North Dakota, on land provided by Baron Maurice de Hirsch's Jewish Colonization Association.
-Berman then sent for his wife and children.
-David's mother was reportedly horrified after getting off the train and realizing that they had exchanged the relative warmth of Odessa for the icy cold of the Great Plains.
+When he was a young child, his father departed for America and settled in Ashley, North Dakota, on land provided by Baron Maurice de Hirsch's Jewish Colonisation Association.
+The elder Berman then sent for his wife and children.
+David's mother was reportedly horrified after getting off the train and realizing that they had exchanged the relative warmth of Odesa for the icy cold of the Great Plains.

-Gangster
+Organized crime

 After failing on the land, the Bermans moved to Sioux City, Iowa, where David began his criminal career.
-At the age of 13, he ran a crew of teenaged thugs committing petty extortions and eventually a string of illegal distilleries.
-He then went on to supplement his earnings by also running his own armed robbing crew.
+At the age of 13, he ran a crew of teenaged thugs committing petty extortions and eventually a string of illegal moonshine distilleries during the Prohibition era.
+He then went on to supplement his earnings by also leading an armed robbery crew.

-In 1927, Berman was allegedly recruited from the Midwest by New York City-based Bugs and Meyer Mob in order to kidnap wealthy criminals for ransom.
+In 1927, Berman was allegedly recruited from the Midwest by the New York City-based Bugs and Meyer Mob in order to kidnap wealthy criminals for ransom.
 However, after Berman and Joe Marcus' kidnapping of Brooklyn real estate baron and bootlegger Abraham Scharlin, both kidnappers were surprised by the NYPD while waiting for the $20,000 ransom payment in Central Park.
 Marcus drew his side arm and was shot dead.
-Berman, when offered a deal after his arrest in return for testifying against those who had hired him, quipped: "Hell, the worst I can get is life."
+When offered a deal after his arrest in return for testifying against those who had hired him, meaning Meyer Lansky and Bugsy Siegel, Berman famously quipped: "Hell, the worst I can get is life."
 For his role in solving the Scharlin kidnapping, NYPD Detective John Cordes became the only police officer in that department's history to be awarded a second Medal of Honor.

 Berman was convicted of felonious assault and sentenced to twelve years in Sing Sing Prison.
 After being paroled after seven and a half years and first receiving the blessing of Moe Sedway and Meyer Lansky, Berman moved to Minneapolis, where he operated a major illegal gambling ring in rivalry with the "AZ Syndicate" led by fellow Jewish gangsters Yiddy Bloom and Kid Cann and the Irish mob led by Tommy Banks.

 One of Berman's most feared enforcers during his Twin Cities years was Israel Alderman, a notoriously homicidal Jewish hitman from North Minneapolis, who was nicknamed "Ice Pick Willie".
 Davie's brother, "Chickie" Berman, also worked for him.
 He was nicknamed "Davie the Jew" and led his organization first from the Radisson Hotel and then from the Dyckman luxury hotel.